 Quick Tips: Things to Know Before Coming to Thailand

 There is no doubt about it, Thailand is an amazing place.
-Whether you come to experience their centuries old history, majestic temples, gorgeous landscape, or delicious food, this country has more than enough to offer for expats and those who are just passing through.
-However, if you are coming from the West, or any other place outside of Southeast Asia, there are somethings that you should know beforehand.
-In order to make your journey throughout Siam as smooth as possible, here are some tips to abide by.
+Whether you come to experience their centuries old history, majestic temples, gorgeous landscape, or delicious food, this country has more than enough to offer for both expats and those who are just passing through.
+However, if you are coming from the West, or any other place outside of Southeast Asia, there are some things that you should know beforehand.
+In order to make your journey through the land formerly known as Siam as smooth as possible, here are some tips to abide by.

 BEFORE YOU ENTER

-As an American, you don’t need a visa in order to enter the Kingdom.
+As an American, you don’t need a visa in order to enter the kingdom.
 North Americans and Europeans are given automatic entry and can stay in the country for up to 30 days with no questions asked.
 Well, not exactly.
 There is one question that you’ll come across.
-When you reach customs, you may be asked to show a return ticket before for your return ticket.
-This was the case for my friend Roshida who had to buy, then cancel a ticket out of the country before she boarded her flight in Miami.
+When you reach customs, you may be asked to show a return ticket.
+If you are on vacation or already have set plans, that shouldn’t be an issue.
+However, if you are a digital nomad or general country hopper, this can cause quite an issue.
+This was certainly the case for my friend Roshida who had to buy, then cancel, a ticket out of Thailand.
+Keep in mind that this was before she even boarded her flight and left Miami.

-It also happened to me when I returned from my visa run in Laos.
-I had done all the research before I left for Vientiane about how to cross and re-enter the country.
-You can imagine my look of sheer and utter confusion when the customs agent demanded a return ticket, asserting that she would not allow me back into the country without one.
+I found myself in the same predicament when I returned from my visa run in Laos.
+Despite all the research I had done before I left for Vientiane about how to cross and re-enter the country, no one had bothered to mention this possible bump in the road.
+You can imagine my look of sheer and utter confusion when the customs agent in Bangkok demanded a return ticket.
+Imagine now the feeling of panic that I began to feel as she asserted quite strongly that she would not allow me back into the country without one.
 In all the blog posts that I read, no one mentioned that I would come across this obstacle.
 So, I am telling you now.

 Unlike Roshida, I did not have the money or resources to pick up a ticket out of the country right then and there.
 Instead, I just walked three feet down to another agent who let me in with no issue.
-But if I had to do it again, I would have bought a bus ticket to Malaysia 30 days in advance before I left Thailand in the first place.
+But if I had to do it again, I would have bought a bus ticket to Malaysia or Cambodia for the following month before I left Thailand in the first place.
+The tickets are cheap and easily cancellable.
 Save yourself the trouble and do the same.

 I can tell you from experience that being trapped in-between international lines is no fun.
 So, before you come in, have your ticket out secured.

 Another thing to keep in mind, is what information you will need in order to enter.
 I relearned this the hard way when my mother came to visit me.
 Despite all the prep that I had done to get her ready for this journey, I forgot to tell her one simple, very important thing—the address of her Airbnb here in Thailand.
-Luckily, she had a very nice customs agent who worked to get her through, but she stayed there for at least 30 minutes working it out.
+Luckily, she had a very nice customs agent who worked to get her through.
+But unfortunately, she remained in limbo for at least 30 minutes working it out.

 The exchange rate between the US dollar and the Thai baht is quite substantial.
 The rate is roughly 30 baht to a dollar.
 As an American, this is one of the main reasons that visiting Thailand so inexpensive.
 It is the ultimate place to ball out on a budget.
 But, of course, you still need to have the money in hand.
-So, you may be thinking, how much money should you bring?
-And how much money, if any, should you take out of the ATM?
+But I hear what you are thinking: “How much money should I bring?
+And how much money, if any, should I take out of the ATM?”

 While everyone has a different budget, here is some general advice in regards to money in Thailand.

 Nearly all banks and in every country charges a fee to take money out of the ATM.
-At this point, paying a fee at a bank that is not yours should just be expected.
+At this point, paying a fee at a bank that is not yours should just be expected no matter where you are.
 That being said, Thailand has the highest bank fees that I have ever seen.
 Every time that you take money out of any ATM here, you will be charged a 220 baht fee—which is the equivalent of roughly 7 dollars.